vinamra57/gitstory/docs/dev/build-guide.md

 pipx install ./dist/*.tar.gz
 ```

-This will install GitStory to your computer within it's own instance
+This will install GitStory to your computer, where you can open up a new terminal/command-line and run GitStory commands globally as is! (ex: gitstory run <repo-path>).

 ## Step 3: Use the GitStory build!
 Once you have downloaded the GitStory build, you will be able to use GitStory using our "regular" commands.
 To get a quick overview of how our commands look like in GitStory, head over to our [user-documentation](https://github.com/vinamra57/gitstory/tree/main/docs/user).